Alpha-Trader/AlphaTraderJavaRestApiLib/README.md

     user.login();
     config.setUser(user);

 After these lines, you can use any function of the library as the logged in user.
+For example, the following code fetches all companies in the game:

+    List<Company> allCompanies = Company.getAllCompanies();

+Almost all of the data classes feature static functions you can use to retreive objects from the API.
+Version 1.0.0 only features read-only API access.
+Stay tuned for more features in upcoming versions.

 If you want to use a different API url, you can set it by calling setApiUrl() on the config object.